On Black Lives Matter.

 So, while it’s true that black lives do matter because they are made in the image of God and their lives are precious to Him, it is admittedly hard to use that phrase nowadays without the assumption that its users also hold to the values of Black Lives Matter, the political organization.

-With that said, I was shocked that some fellow brothers and sisters in Christ assumed that my decision to be vocal about ethnic partiality against blacks was a subtle alignment with Black Lives Matter the organization, critical theory and intersectionality as worldviews, the social gospel, or all of the above.
-I was surprised that they assumed that my solidarity in grieving with the black community meant that I was anti-white, anti-police, anti-government, and pro-a lot of things that wouldn’t align with the gospel message and holding it up as of first importance.
-Not because I’m infallible (I’m obviously and definitely not) but because these were friends who I thought knew me well.
+With that said, I was surprised that some fellow brothers and sisters in Christ assumed that my decision to be vocal about ethnic partiality against blacks was a subtle alignment with Black Lives Matter the organization, critical theory and intersectionality as worldviews, the social gospel, or all of the above.
+I was surprised that they automatically assumed that my grieving with the black community meant that I was anti-white, anti-police, anti-government, and pro-a lot of things that wouldn’t align with the gospel message and holding it up as of first importance.
+Not because I’m infallible (obviously not) but because these were friends who I thought knew me well.

 But I understand a little better now — this is an incredibly hard topic, even within the church, and everyone comes to the table with their experiences and assumptions.
-And that’s okay — as long as we come humbly, in love, and with a willingness to be shaped by a correct understanding and application of God’s Word.
+And that’s okay — as long as we come humbly, in love, and with a willingness to be shaped by God’s Word.
 And we can disagree over some of its applications without being divisive about it.

-I’m learning that it’s helpful to give multiple qualifying statements, to give clear definitions of the words I use, to articulate who my audience is, and to invite private conversation where public conversation is difficult.
+I’m learning that it’s helpful to give qualifying statements, to give clear definitions of the words I use, and to invite private conversation where public conversation is difficult.
 I’m learning that gentleness goes a long ways in these conversations.
-I understand better how I shouldn’t make assumptions of others either.
 And all of these happen best in real relationship, don’t they?
 I stepped away mostly encouraged, at least in my circles, with the conversations, the humility, and the openness with which people engaged.
 And I’m grateful.

 - The Sin of Racism by Tim Keller